ReDI-School/intro-java/lesson4/scanner.md

 ## Exercise 3

-A customer enters in a shop to buys some good.
+A customer enters a shop to buy some goods.
 Let's say milk boxes.
 We simulate a simple cash register.
 The user is the cashier and uses our cash register to calculate the total price and the rest for the customer.